vuphuonguyen1132017-pixel/superstore-sales-analysis/README.md

 ## Project Overview

-This project analyzes retail sales data using Python to discover business insights.
+This project analyzes retail sales data using Python to discover businnes insights.

 ## Tools Used